tjsimmons/ipcatcher/README.md

 Optionally, create a local_config.py inside ipcatcher to modify the default settings (note: this is recommended. put a db in /data, etc)

 # ROADMAP
+Rename production.py to create_db.py

+Update Dockerfile for ipcatcher to run create_db.py on build

+Update project to reflect status as a series of small web apps (i.e., rename repo to wreck.haus)

+Extract out nginx in a way that more apps can be added easily (such as secretsanta)

 Update Vagrantfile to install docker-engine and compose on provision

 Move away from sqlite to postgres